mmamedov/page-cache/README.md

 $cache->setStrategy(new MyOwnStrategy());
 ```

-Included with the PageCache is the `MobileStrategy()` based on [Mobile_Detect](https://github.com/serbanghita/Mobile-Detect) .
-It is useful if you are serving the same URL differently accross devices.
+Included with the PageCache is the `MobileStrategy()` based on [Mobile_Detect](https://github.com/serbanghita/Mobile-Detect).
+It is useful if you are serving the same URL differently across devices.
 See [cache_mobiledetect.php PageCache example](examples/cache_mobiledetect.php) file for demo using MobileDetect._

 You can define your own naming strategy, for example to incorporate logged in users into your applications.
 In this situations, URL might remain same, while content of the page will be different for each logged in user.

 HTTP headers
 ----